SHARP Eco Vision 2050 Long-Term Environmental Vision

 In 2019 Sharp formulated SHARP Eco Vision 2050, a long-term environmental vision based on its Basic Environmental Policy of “Creating an Environmentally Conscious Company with Sincerity and Creativity,” which was established in 1992.
 Sharp is working toward realizing a sustainable global environment by pursuing long-term goals set in three fields of action with 2050 as the target year: climate change, resource recycling, and safety and security.

 In the field of climate change, while keeping in mind the 1.5°C target*4 stipulated in the Paris Agreement, Sharp aims to become carbon neutral in its business activities.
 It also seeks to broaden and disseminate clean energy-related products and services and to reduce greenhouse gas emissions from its products and services.

 In the resource recycling field, Sharp pursues a circular economy by endeavoring to use recycled materials in all product parts and to reduce waste from its business activities.

 In the safety and security field, Sharp strictly manages chemical substances that may affect people’s health, the natural environment, and ecosystems and restricts their use to eliminate the risk of negative effects.

 To accelerate our efforts toward the long-term environmental vision, Sharp is formulating medium-term environmental goals that define specific activities and quantitative targets in each field.
 To address climate change, Sharp aims to achieve net zero CO2 emissions from its business activities by 2050, with interim reduction targets of 40% by 2030 and 60% by 2035*5 .

-Sharp is aiming to solve social problems and continuously raise corporate value by deepening ties with stakeholders through business activities and environmental conservation efforts geared toward the long-term environmental vision.
+Sharp is aiming to solve social problems and continuously boost corporate value by deepening ties with stakeholders through business activities and environmental conservation efforts.

 - *1 Adopted by the United Nations in 2015, the SDGs are a set of 17 development goals for the world to achieve by 2030 in order for society to realize sustainable development.